Closing the Door: Reducing Energy Costs

 The doored cases also hold 12% to 15% more facings than the prior cases.
 In addition, the gaps between doors - the mullions - are just two to three inches, providing a wider look at products behind the glass doors, Jankovich noted.
 LED lighting is positioned along the mullions.
 He has not yet measured the sales impact of the new cases.

-Last month, Dierbergs Markets, a 23-store chain based in Chesterfield, Mo., installed the same doored dairy cases, in two 10-foot, four-door sections, in a store in St. Charles, Mo.
+Last month, Dierbergs Markets, a 23-store chain based in Chesterfield, Montana, installed the same doored dairy cases, in two 10-foot, four-door sections in a store in St. Charles, Montana.
 “The all-glass look on the doors gives great exposure to the products,” which include natural organics and multi-pack yogurts, said Terry Ritchey, director of merchandising for Dierbergs.

 In one set of doors, Dierbergs has achieved a 30% increase in facings, while the other set, merchandised differently, has a 15% increase.
 “The fact that we have a 30-inch shelf behind a 30-inch door gives us a great deal of flexibility,” Ritchey said.
 Dierbergs also has doored dairy cases from Hill Phoenix, Conyers, Ga., in several stores, which are being compared to the Zero Zone cases.